 Wineries With a View

 The Yarra Valley gets all the glory as Victoria’s prized wine region, but there are some seriously stellar wineries out of the Mornington Peninsula, too.
 Victoria and Tasmania specialize in cool climate wines like Pinot Noir and Chardonnay, and the Peninsula wineries do them good justice.
-Most of them are located in or near Red Hill, making for breezy vineyard hopping by car or bike.
+Most of them are located in or near Red Hill, making for breezy vineyard hopping by car, bike, or wine tour.

 Montalto Vineyard has a cool sculpture garden on its grounds.